subframe7536/maple-font/README.md

   --cn-both       Build both `Maple Mono CN` and `Maple Mono NF CN`.
 Nerd-Font
                   version must be enabled
-  --cache         Reuse font cache of TTF, OTF and Woff2 formats --archieve      Build font archieves with config and license.
+  --cache         Reuse font cache of TTF, OTF and Woff2 formats --archive      Build font archives with config and license.
 If --cache is
-                  enabled, only archieve Nerd-Font and CN format
+                  enabled, only archive Nerd-Font and CN format
 ```

 ## Credit